 Firstly, the best match depends on four basic factors:

-1. The quality of the safari experience provided,
+1. The quality of the operator and the safari experience provided,

 2. The style of travel you prefer,